verygood-ops/k8s-aws-inspector/README.md

 ## k8s-aws-inspector
-This project helps to run the AWSAgent in k8s as a daemonset.
+This project helps to run the AWSAgent in k8s as a daemon set.

-## awsagent as a geamon set in k8s
+## awsagent as a daemon set in k8s
 You can find more about awsagent and AWS Inspector in the user guide by this link: https://docs.aws.amazon.com/inspector/latest/userguide/inspector_introduction.html.

 ## Build image, publishing